Smartiepants109/startup/README.md

 [x] - done - 10% Responsive to window resizing.
 Looks nice on desktop, better on mobile.
 [x] - done - 20% Application elements.
 Buttons use a onhover css element to make them responsive with a darker color.
 [x] - done - 10% Application text content.
 Text is displayed using the Georgia font, with exceptions in the footer in order for it to look *impressive*
-[x] - done - 10% Application images.
-FIXME I should probably get this done.
-Should the chicken tender image stay?
-I don't know.
-Probably just for the About page.
+[x] - done - 10% Application images. made image formatted. :)